-Let $G$ be a Kac-Moody group over a non-archimedean local field.
+Let $G$ be a Kac-Moody group over a non-Archimedean local field.
 Then Gaussent and Rousseau constructed a space $\I$, called a masure on which $G$ acts, generalizing the construction of the Bruhat-Tits buildings (see \cite{gaussent2008kac}, \cite{rousseau2016groupes} and \cite{rousseau2017almost}).
-Rousseau then defined in \cite{rousseau2011masures} an axiomatic definition of masures inspired by the axiomatic definition of Bruhat-Tits buildings.
-We simplified it in \cite{hebert2019new}.
-Masures satisfying these axiomatics are called abstract masures because they might not be associated with some Kac-Moody group.
+Rousseau then gave in \cite{rousseau2011masures} an axiomatic definition of masures inspired by the axiomatic definition of Bruhat-Tits buildings.
+We call a masure satisfying these axioms an abstract masure.
+It is a priori not associated with any group.

 In \cite{bardy2016iwahori}, Bardy-Panse, Gaussent and Rousseau attached an Iwahori-Hecke algebra $\HC_\RC$ to each abstract masure satisfying certain conditions and to each ring $\RC$.
 The algebra $\HC_\RC$ is an algebra of functions defined on some pairs of chambers of the masure, equipped with a convolution product.
 Then they prove that under some additional hypothesis on the ring $\RC$ (which are satisfied by $\R$ and $\C$), $\HC_\RC$ admits a Bernstein-Lusztig presentation.
-In this paper, we will only use the Bernstein-Lusztig presentation of $\HC_\RC$ and we do not introduce masures (see \cite[Appendix A]{hebert2018study} for a definition).
+In this section, we will only introduce the Bernstein-Lusztig presentation of $\HC_\RC$ and we do not introduce masures (we introduce them in section~\ref{secTowards_principal_series_representations}).
 We however introduce the standard apartment of a masure.
 We restrict our study to the case where $\RC=\FC$ is a field.